heavyblotto/memorativa/docs/1-vision/i-vision.md

 From the perspectives of natural language processing and large language models, astrology assumes a unique relationship and potential in the fine-tuning process.
 LLMs use algorithms and the method of induction based on trained neural network transformation of token embeddings through multiple processing layers of "meaning"" and the measurement of angular relationships between vectors to accurately predict "the next token".
 This method depends on the construction of virtual spaces (reduced to two dimensions) in which to arrange and understand the geometric relationships of the data images based on applied statistics, then to infer analogy based on regularly significant angular relationships between vectors.
 The limitations of vectorization are the tendency towards perpendicular vectors in the advanced layers of processing dealing with synthesis, concepts, and abstractions.
 Where the LLM starts with units of "meaning" and seeks to arrange them into the final, best vector arranged in two dimensions, astrology begins with both two dimensional locations (expressed in latitude and longitude) through which regular symbolic tokens (planets) move (in linear time) resulting in angular relationships and their related pre-built symbolic vocabularies.
 Large language model training also depends upon a corpus that is a static snapshot without any context of time or place.
 Astrology introduces the time / date vector along with location into every token, and provides temporal context through the natural cyclical celestial movements.
 In this way, human thought progression can be clearly and accurately mapped and incorporated into a working language model to solve for advanced analogy and for a proof of human thought.

-This analysis reveals several fascinating parallels and complementary aspects between LLMs and astrological systems:

 ## Vector Space Architecture

+Memorativa reveals several fascinating parallels and complementary aspects between LLMs and astrological systems:

 **Dimensional Representation**

+Large language models and astrological systems share a fundamental approach in their operation through geometric relationships in vector spaces.
+While LLMs create high-dimensional semantic spaces that must be reduced to two dimensions for visualization purposes, astrological systems begin with natural two-dimensional coordinate systems of latitude and longitude, with time as an additional dimension.
+Both systems fundamentally derive their meaning from the angular relationships between vectors, though they approach these relationships from different starting points.

 LLMs and astrological systems both operate through geometric relationships in vector spaces:

 - LLMs create high-dimensional semantic spaces reduced to 2D for visualization[1]
 - Astrology begins with natural 2D coordinate systems (latitude/longitude) plus time[3]
 - Both systems derive meaning from angular relationships between vectors[2]

 **Temporal Context**

+The systems differ fundamentally in their handling of time.
+LLMs lack inherent temporal context in their training data, working from static snapshots of information.
+In contrast, astrological systems incorporate time as a core dimension through planetary movements, providing natural sequence and progression tracking.
+This temporal integration allows for dynamic context that evolves with celestial cycles.

 The systems differ fundamentally in their handling of time:

 - LLMs lack inherent temporal context in their training data[27]
 - Astrological systems incorporate time as a core dimension through planetary movements[26]
 - This temporal integration provides natural sequence and progression tracking[9]